RedPitaya/Documentation/quickStart/troubleshooting/troubleshooting.rst

    * **Linux**: Click on the application button, type in ``Terminal`` and press enter.
    * **macOS**: Hit **cmd + space**, type in ``Terminal`` and press enter.

-2. Enter ``arp -a`` command to get a list of all devices in your local area network and try to find your Red Pitaya MAC address on the list.
+2. Enter the ``arp -a`` command to get a list of all devices in your local area network and try to find your Red Pitaya MAC address on the list.

    .. code-block:: shell-session